 3-Chome 4-1, Norisada, Ube, Yamaguchi

-Asian Forest zone at Tokiwa Zoo displays several Asian primate species together in typical naturalistic environments.
-The aim is to closely replicate the animals’ natural forest habitats encouraging natural behaviors and enhancing visitor experience.
+Asian forest zone at Tokiwa Zoo displays several Asian primate species together with typical naturalistic environments.
+Its aim is to closely replicate the animals’ natural forest habitats promoting their original behavior and to show this to the visitors.

 Space allocation in square meters:

 Kukan-Soken.
 Co.,Ltd., Osaka, Japan

 | ||This is a climatic diagram for the closest weather station.|

 Tall trees such as Celtis sinensis, Quercus serrata, Ilex rotunda, and chinquapin are planted.
 An electric fence is placed under the tree crown to prevent monkeys from eating the leaves of the crown, making it possible to provide leafy shade underneath.

 When designing the facility, the height, shape etc. of the fill was decided using a 1/50 clay model to confirm the location of the trees by arranging models which reproduced the shapes of trees.